This fact sheet is for information only. It is recommended that you get legal advice about your situation.

-BIG INSURANCE COMPANY said that they have paid for the repairs and that Justin will have to sort out his issues with the smash repairer directly.
-Justin wrote to the insurance company’s internal dispute resolution section describing what works was unsatisfactory and he also pointed out that the insurer is responsible for the quality of authorised repairs and they must perform the required work.
-15 days later the insurance company sent him a letter stating they did not believe the repairs were necessary.
+BIG INSURANCE COMPANY said they paid for the repairs and that Justin will have to sort out his issues with the smash repairer directly.
+Justin wrote to the insurance company’s internal dispute resolution section describing why the repairs were unsatisfactory and he also pointed out that the insurer is responsible for the quality of authorised repairs.
+Fifteen days later the insurance company sent him a letter stating they did not believe additional repairs were necessary.

 Justin lodged a complaint with the Australian Financial Complaints Authority (AFCA).
-Following a period of mediation AFCA found that insurer had to fix the repair work and Justin vehicle was returned to him in same condition it was prior the crash.
+Following a period of mediation AFCA found that insurer had to fix the repair work and Justin’s vehicle was returned to him in same condition it was prior to the crash.

-If you have had repairs done by your insurer and you are unsatisfied with the quality of workmanship or parts used or the timeliness of the work there are steps you can take.
-Regardless who actually does the work be it the insurer’s authorised repairer or a subcontractor the insurance company is responsible for the quality of the repairs done by repairers the insurer has selected and authorised.
+If you had repairs done by your insurer and you are unsatisfied with the quality, workmanship, parts used or the timeliness of the work there are steps you can take.
+The insurance company is responsible for the quality of the repairs done by repairers the insurer has selected and authorised.

-- Accept responsibility for the quality of workmanship and materials;
+- Accept responsibility for the quality of workmanship and materials, and

 - Request that the insurer fixes the problem.

-- If you’re insurer refuses to fix the problem lodge a complaint with your insurer’s Internal Dispute Resolution Scheme.
-You can get the contact details for this scheme on the Australian Financial Complaints Authority’s online member search function.
-In your complaint make sure you clearly outline the reasons for your complaint.
+- If your insurer refuses to fix the problem, lodge a complaint with your insurer’s Internal Dispute Resolution department.
+You can get the contact details for this department on the Australian Financial Complaints Authority’s online member search function.
+In your complaint, make sure you clearly outline the reasons for your complaint.

-- Your insurer has 45 days to provide you with written response outlining their decision.
+- Your insurer has 45 days to provide you with a written response outlining their decision.

 - If your insurer refuses to fix the repairs or does not respond in 45 days, you can lodge a complaint with the Australian Financial Complaints Authority (AFCA).
 You can call AFCA on 1800 931 678 and lodge online at the AFCA website afca.org.au AFCA can be heavily reliant on expert evidence so you may need to get your own expert evidence as to why the repairs were insufficient or poor quality.

 - After investigating the matter: